SAP-samples/teched2025-XP261/exercises/ex5/README.md

 # Exercise 5 - Provisioning to SAP backend systems

-In this exercise, we will create...
+In this exercise, we will provision the new users and their authorizations to the SAP target systens.

-## Exercise 3.1 Sub Exercise 1 Description

-## Exercise 3.2 Sub Exercise 2 Description
+## Exercise 5.1 Trigger user and group assignment to the SAP systems

+1. Navigate to your **Source Systems**.
+2. Choose the source system **Local Directory SAP Provisioning** and navigate to the tab **Jobs**.
+3. Run the job.
+4. Navigate to Provisioning Logs and check the provisioning status and the details.
+Y

 ## Summary

-You've now ...
+Congratulations!
+You have now successfully configured and tested your end to end provisioning flow.

 Continue to - [Exercise 3 - Excercise 3 ](../ex3/README.md)